miniCruzer/PyQdbS/README.md

 All modules are available from PyPi.

-- Python 3.5 or later
+- Python 3.6 or later
 - Flask
 - flask_nav
 - flask_bootstrap
+- flask_bcrypt
+- flask_login
 - flask_sqlalchemy
+- psycopg2 (only if using PostgreSQL)
 - flask_wtf
 - flask_admin (optional: only required for the admin interface)
 - flask_login (optional: only required for the admin interface)
+- flask_restful (optional: only required for the REST API)
 - WTForms
-- uwsgi (optional: only for deploying with WSGI)
+- uwsgi, gunicorn, or some other WSGI server (optional: only for deploying with WSGI)

 ## Installation